mcshane-fire/bumps/readme.txt

 Results are given for each day in order.
 Results for each division are given in reverse order, the lowest division first.
 Results for a single division are listed starting with the bottom crew in that division, then proceeding towards the top.
-For each division apart from the bottom division, the first result code for that division will be for the sandwich crew.
+For every division apart from the bottom division, the first result code for that division will be for the sandwich crew.
 If there are not enough results for all days of racing then all subsequent divisions are assumed not to have been raced.

 Valid result codes: